Having someone walk your dog for you while you’re at work, out for the day or on holiday

 One of the many responsibilities of a dog walker is the administration of the dogs in their care.
 He will carry out any special requests from his clients in relation to their pets, communicate with their clients to schedule appointments and update them during their daily walks if need be.
 Of course, when picking up and dropping off the dogs, a dog walker must also ensure total security of their homes.

 Training and Insurances

 These are the many “behind the scenes” aspects of dog walking that aren’t often considered.
-A professional dog walker will have several insurances in place to cover any eventuality.
+A professional dog walker will have professional insurance in place to cover any eventuality.
 Clients are given total peace of mind with enhanced DBS checks, as their homes are being entered, plus first aid training for both humans and dogs is an added bonus.

-The total responsibilities of a dog walker are all encompassing.
+The total responsibilities of a dog walker are all-encompassing.
 Not only do they have to be healthy and fit to walk for miles on end each day with their doggy companions, they also need to be passionate about the animals in their care and the love for the outdoors.
 After all, a professional dog waler won’t let the weather put them off.